DynaMax000/react-project/README.md

-# Creative Agency Website
+# Creative Agency Website - Ochi Design Clone

 A modern, responsive website built with React and Tailwind CSS featuring a sleek landing page and navigation.
-This project showcases a creative agency's portfolio with eye-catching typography and smooth user interface.
+This project is a UI clone of [ochi.design](https://ochi.design/) showcasing a creative agency's portfolio with eye-catching typography, smooth animations, and interactive components.

 ## 🚀 Tech Stack